 However, configuring components at different times might be more convenient for an initial installation.
-Configuring and testing the MTA component (with or without IMAP/POP servers) before adding a PMDF-LAN configuration is usually recommended.

 If this is a new installation and PMDF is not running, initiate the web-based configuration utility according to the following:

 - 1. Log in as either SYSTEM, or as the PMDF user. - 2.
 Issue the following commands: